Q: What makes Blank Rome's summer program so successful?

-Q: What types of social events can I expect during the summer?
+Q: What types of in-person social events can I expect during the summer?

 A: We make every effort to ensure that the summer program is an enjoyable experience in which you will be given the opportunity to work on interesting and challenging assignments, as well as to meet and interact with many of our attorneys throughout our Firm.
 In the past, our social events have included:

 - Cooking Events